 Careers are more than making enough money to live and retire comfortably.
-Personal health and happiness is, of course, more complex than this.
+Personal health and happiness are, of course, more complex than this.

-Job satisfaction is increasingly prioritised in job searches, which bodes well for companies with good culture.
+Job satisfaction is increasingly prioritised in job searches, which bodes well for companies with good cultures.

 According to one study, the vast majority of people would trade a bigger salary for employment that gives meaning to their existence.

 There are many different company culture goals that will satisfy different types of people.
-But there are a few near-universally applicable aspects revealed in the research.
+However there are a few near-universally applicable aspects revealed in the research.

 Four in five workers would happily turn down a 20% pay rise if they were managed by someone who had an interest in guaranteeing them job satisfaction.

 This is just one example of many.
-But it is clear that modern career professionals hold more stock in working for businesses that believe company culture matters.
+However it is clear that modern career professionals hold more stock in working for businesses that believe company culture matters.

 People want to work for companies that give them meaning day-to-day.
 Hefty pay packets should not be the only thing in your mind when trying to find the right job for you.